thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 - Navigate to the "Actions" tab and click the "plus" icon to add an action;
 - Select "[Tooltip tag action](/docs/{{docsPrefix}}user-guide/ui/widget-actions/#tooltip-tag-action){:target="_blank"}" as the action source, name it "building_details", set the action type to "Navigate to new dashboard state" and specify "building" state as "Target dashboard state".
 Click "Add";

 Now in the "Actions" window, you can see the configured action.
-All that's left is to add the line "Details" to the popup menu for transitioning to the new state.
+All that's left is to add the "Details" line to the popup menu for transitioning to the new state.

 {% include images-gallery.html imageCollection="map-widget-navigation-between-states-1" %}

-- Navigate to the "Appearance" tab, find the "Tooltip" section and add the following lines to the end of the existing tooltip:
+- Navigate to the "Appearance" tab, find the "Tooltip" section and add the following lines to the end of the existing tooltip before the `;` sign:

 ```text
             +